yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dcl_alter_default_privileges.md

 ## Synopsis

-`ALTER DEFAULT PRIVILEGES` defines the default access privileges.
+Use the `ALTER DEFAULT PRIVILEGES` statement to define the default access privileges.

 ## Syntax